Avanade/Beef/samples/MyEf.Hr/docs/10-Service-Bus-Subscribe.md

 Update project dependencies as follows.

-1. Add the `CoreEx.Azure` and `CoreEx.Validation` NuGet packages as dependencies.
+1. Add the `CoreEx.Azure`, `CoreEx.Validation` and `Microsoft.Extensions.Http.Polly` NuGet packages as dependencies.
 2. Add `MyHr.Ef.Common` as a project reference dependency (within a real implemenation the `*.Common` assemblies should be published as internal packages for reuse across domains; that is largely their purpose).

 <br/>